esaruoho/paketti-manual/README.md

 # Brickwall

-Paketti introduces improvements to the Pattern Editor, Sample Editor, Automation, Pattern Matrix, Instrument Box, Mixer, Device & Sample management, Theme management, Phrase Editor... etc.
-The tool tries to circumvent some of the most painful points of Renoise, and replace them with better, easier, faster, more user-friendly solutions.
+Paketti tries to circumvent some of the most painful points of Renoise, and replace them with better, easier, faster, more user-friendly solutions.
 Quality-of-Life & Workflow improvements over "multiple mouse clicks".

 ### Loading Samples